spicywebau/craft-neo/docs/settings.md

 ## `blockTypeIconSources`

 If `newBlockMenuStyle` is set to something other than `'classic'`, this setting, which defaults to `'*'` (allowing all sources), controls which icon asset sources are allowed to be used for setting block type icons.

+## `enableBlockTypeUserPermissions`

+Type: `bool`
+Default: `true`

+This setting controls whether to allow setting user permissions for creating, editing and deleting blocks of a certain type.
+Note that, if disabled, resaving a user's or user group's permissions will cause any existing block type permissions to be lost.